westlicht/performer/_pages/manual/index.md

 The second tab is used to setup track linking.
 Each of the 8 tracks can be linked to any of the preceding tracks, taking over its playback behavior.

 ![](images/page-layout-link.png)

+> Note: A track can only be linked to a preceding track due to the internal architecture of the sequencer.
+This means that track 1 cannot use track linking, while track 2 can only be linked to track 1.
+Track 8 on the other hand can be linked to any of the tracks 1-7.

 <h4>Gate Output</h4>